 Buying books can get expensive.
 But there are plenty of cheap (and free!) ways to get your hands on loads of books.
 Look out for when Amazon do their 99p Kindle deals, first of all.
 You don't even need a Kindle device to utilise this - I have the Kindle app on both my phone and iPad.
 I do find my phone too small to read on sometimes, but it's good in a pinch.
 It works great on the iPad though!

 Next up, for cheap books - The Works is your friend.
-Of course they don't generally have the latest titles but they do have a huge variety of books in their 3 for £6 deal.
-This is available both in store and online.
+They have a huge variety of books in their 3 for £6 deal - this is available both in store and online.
+They also often have the latest titles for cheaper than anywhere else; I recently ordered a sprayed edge edition of the new Hannah Grace book, Daydream, from The Works for just £5.50!
 Amazon of course also sell paperbacks fairly cheap, and you can get them even cheaper second hand on there too.

 Charity shops, used book stalls and car boot sales are also fantastic for getting cheap second hand books.
 I regularly dip into our local charity shops (chazzas, if you will) to see what people have been getting rid of.
 I donate my own books too, sometimes, if I'm sure I won't want to read them again.